Avaje Jex

 handler is invoked, and post-processing occurs after the exchange handler returns.

-Filters are organised in chains, and are executed in the order they were
+Filters are organized in chains, and are executed in the order they were

 registered.
 This can be useful for adding authentication, caching, extra logging, etc.